FT Profile of Fidelity Investments: Culture, History, and Future Prospects as Primary Brokerage

 Since the huge megabanks still pay essentially no interest, everyone should at least have a separate, no-fee online savings account to piggy-back onto your existing checking account.
 The interest rates on savings accounts can drop at any time, so I list the top rates as well as competitive rates from banks with a history of competitive rates and solid user experience.
 Some banks will bait you with a temporary top rate and then lower the rates in the hopes that you are too lazy to leave.

-• The top saving rate at the moment: Elevault at 4.60% APY (no min), which appears to be an app-only subsidiary of Southern Bancorp, member FDIC (and thus not a fintech).
+• The top saving rate at the moment: HUSTL Financial at 4.80% APY (no min), a division of Vantage West Credit Union, member NCUA (and thus not a fintech).
+No direct experience with this one; was recently lowered from 5%.
 The “good/excellent” savings rate zone appears to be roughly 4% and above.
-CIT Platinum Savings is now at 4.10% APY with $5,000+ balance.
+CIT Platinum Savings is now at 4.00% APY with $5,000+ balance.
 There are many banks in between.

 Short-term guaranteed rates (1 year and under)